dntan/.dotfiles/README.md

 ### 2. emacs_on_arch:
 Review and run the `dannys_emacs` install script. this should:
-a.
-Install emacs if it doesn't exist already
+1. Install emacs if it doesn't exist already
-b.
-Copy over the repo emacs.d folder to `~/.config/` including my configured `config.org` and `init.el`.
+2. Copy over the repo emacs.d folder to `~/.config/` including my configured `config.org` and `init.el`.
-c.
-Configure caplocks to ctrl with `.Xmodmap`
+3. Configure caplocks to ctrl with `.Xmodmap`
-d.
-Check if on DE or TWM.
+4. Check if on DE or TWM.
 Configure Emacs Daemon and Emacsclient accordingly.
 This will edit either autostartup or run.sh AND (sxhkdrc OR xfce4 ... something)
-e. logout.
+5. logout.